 An up-close look at where the laser fits in on a HAMR drive:

 Just how small is a data track on a HAMR drive?
 Smaller than you think:

-Together, HAMR and Multi Actuator technologies provide the future of capacity and performance Hyperscale data centers require.
+Together, HAMR and MACH.2 Multi Actuator hard drive technologies provide the future of capacity and performance Hyperscale data centers require.
 These technologies are being implemented in the near future in Seagate Exos enterprise hard drives.